-- Human-made greenhouse gas emissions are the primary cause. of Climate change .Climate change directly and indirectly threaten the full and effective enjoyment of a range of human rights, including the rights to life, water, and sanitation, food, health, housing, self-determination, culture, and development.
-Adverse effects of climate change can be seen as - Rise in sea level - Displacement - Changes in precipitation patterns and water cycle will increase problems of water supply and its quality - Lack of sanitation and potable water.
-Contaminated water will result in diseases like cholera, typhoid, diarrhea, hepatitis, and gastroenteritis - Climate change increases environmentrelated diseases.
-Warmer or wetter period of breeding due to global warming will provide ideal conditions for the expansion of mosquito-borne diseases.
-Warmer cities will also induce an increase in respiratory diseases due to pollution whose effects are reinforced by high temperatures. - Heat waves kill hundreds of people every year across the globe.
-Health consequences of climate change especially heat waves and heat strokes affect the population (poor section).
-As the immune system weakens due to heat stress, susceptibility to diseases would further increase.
-Three-quarters of the carbon dioxide in the world, the biggest greenhouse gas is emitted by cities.
+- Human-made greenhouse gas emissions are the primary cause of Climate change.
+There is no doubt that Climate change adversely affects effective enjoyment of our human rights.
+We cannot enjoy our basic human rights like the rights to life, food water and sanitation, health, and housing if there is environmental disturbances.
+Our culture, self-determination and development also get affected by climate change.
+Other effects of climate change can be seen as - Rise in sea level - Displacement - Changes in precipitation patterns and water cycle increases problems of water supply and its quality - Lack of sanitation and potable water -Contaminated water will results into diseases like cholera, typhoid, diarrhoea, hepatitis, and gastroenteritis - Climate change increases environmentrelated diseases.
+Warmer or wetter period of breeding due to global warming will provide ideal conditions for expansion of mosquitoborne diseases.
+Warmer cities will also induce an increase in respiratory diseases due to pollution whose effects are reinforced by high temperatures - Heat waves kill hundreds of people every year across the globe.
+Health consequences of climate change especially heat waves and heat stroke affect the population (poor section).
+Climate change decreases immune system and people fall ill very fast and variety of diseases infects people.
+Three-

-- Global warming -"urban heat island effect" makes cities warmer than their surrounding from 2 to 60 C because of the modification of the land surface and waste heat produced by high-energy use.
-Infrastructures - Hazards like Storms, floods, cyclones, coastal flooding put infrastructure at great risk.
-This includes transportation (roads, railways, bridges, ports, and airports) and communication networks, water supply, sewage, gas pipelines, drainage, flood and coastal defense systems, power and telecommunication infrastructures, industrial units, plants.
-As far as buildings are concerned, informal and traditional housing are the most vulnerable to storms and floods. - Rights of Indigenous are vulnerable to the disruptive effects of climate change.
-Due to climate change, indigenous people have been threatened with their livelihood and cultural identities - As the population in cities grows, pressure on ecosystems increases.
-Large quantities of food, water, and fuel need to be moved into the cities and huge amounts of garbage and sewage have to be moved out.
-Nutrient-rich human wastes - an asset in a rural setting can become an economic liability in an urban environment - Compromised lifestyles are the story of today.
-Modernization/urbanization-move towards high-energy consuming buildings for middle and business-class.
+- quarters of the carbon dioxide in the world, the biggest greenhouse gas is emitted by cities. - Global warming -"urban heat island effect" makes cities warmer than their surrounding from 2 to 6o C because of the modification of the land surface and waste heat produced by high-energy use.
+Infrastructures

+Hazards like Storms, floods, cyclones, coastal flooding put infrastructure at great risk.
+This includes transportation (roads, railways, bridges, ports and airports) and communication networks, water supply, sewage, gas pipelines, drainage, flood and coastal defence systems, power and telecommunication infrastructures, industrial units, plants.
+Generally informal and traditional houses are most prone to destruction.

+- Rights of Indigenous are vulnerable to the disruptive effects of climate change.
+Due to climate change, indigenous people have been threatened with their livelihood and cultural identities - As population in cities grows, pressure on ecosystems is increasing as people need huge quantities of food, water and fuel and also huge amounts of garbage and sewage have to be moved out.
+A human waste which is nutrient-rich is an asset in a rural setting but it becomes an economic liability in an urban environment. - Compromised life styles are the story of today.
+Modernisation/ urbanisation-move towards high-energy consuming buildings for middle and business-class.
 These buildings are responsible for generating carbon dioxide, which they need to heat or cool their interiors; the rest is generated by motorized transport, which is growing exponentially in our country.
-Mumbai itself is responsible for 40% of pollution in India.
-But these issues are ignored and not taken seriously - Globalization and adoption of new technologies of construction for homogenized types of building that largely use cement and glass, air conditioning regardless of the environmental and climatic conditions - Conflicts-climate change effects (including water scarcity, loss of arable land, extreme weather events, shortened growing seasons, and melting glaciers) may
+Metropolitan cities create more pollution.
+But these issues are Ignored and not taken seriously - Globalization and adoption of new technologies of construction for homogenized types of building that largely use cement and glass, air conditioning regardless of the environmental and climatic conditions - Conflicts-climate change effects (including water scarcity, loss of arable land, extreme weather events, shortened growing seasons, and melting glaciers) may interact with economic, social, and political forces to create "a high risk of violent conflict - Migrations/Displacements .-Climate change related drought and floods are expected to

-- Migrations/Displacements Climate changerelated drought and floods are expected to force rural to urban migration, increase overpopulation of cities, and the proportion of poor and vulnerable people living in urban areas. - The poor and the vulnerable people.
-The slum dwellers, squatters, migrants, people living in informal settlements which are generally situated in vulnerable areas (river beds, flood plains, hill slopes) will be directly affected
+The poor, the slum dwellers, migrants, squatters, the vulnerable people and those living in informal settlements are generally situated in vulnerable areas like river beds, flood plains, hill slopes are directly affected

-CONCERNS FOR TODAY AND FUTURE
+CONCERNS FOR TODAY AND TOMORROW